 1 - Figures from YouGov Plc.
 Total sample size was 2103 adults.
 Fieldwork was undertaken between 28 and 29 September 2017.
 The survey was carried out online.
 The figures have been weighted and are representative of all UK adults (aged 18+).

 Senior Marketing Consultant

-Sara joined the Royal London Marketing team in June 2014.
-With over 14 years’ marketing and communications experience spanning both the private and public sectors, Sara has always been passionate about finding new and creative ways to engage with different audiences and has worked on high profile campaigns that have been recognised for doing just that.
+Sara joined the Royal London Protection Marketing team in June 2014.
+Having worked in the marketing and communications industry since 2004, her experience spans both the private and public sectors.
+She is passionate about finding new and creative ways to engage with different audiences, and has worked on a number of high profile campaigns that have been recognised for doing just that.